Kobe-deve/SC2/new_src/READ_ME.txt

 				-stats.h - specifies stat data structure
 				-text.h - contains all text used in the game

-			-menu.h - generic menu operations
+			-sc2.h - general functions used in the game code -menu.h - generic menu operations
 			-state.h - contains the game state and operations for initializing/loading/saving/deallocating the data